causerp/cangjie_runtime/stdlib/doc/libs/std_en/collection/collection_package_api/collection_package_class.md

 public func next(): ?(K, V)
 ```

-Functionality: Returns the next element in the iterator.
+Function: Returns the next element in the iterator.

-Return Value:
+Returns:

 - ?(K, V) - The next element in the iterator, wrapped in [Option](../../core/core_package_api/core_package_enums.md#enum-optiont).